Financial Aid & Scholarships

 Dominic L. Coyle Memorial Scholarship

 The Dominic L. Coyle Scholarship is awarded to one rising sophomore who demonstrates a desire to actively participate through Academics, Arts and Service in the Carroll community as well as their local/parish community.
-Applicants must have a minimum GPA of 3.0, and be involved in extracurricular activities with an Arts focus.
+Applicants must have a minimum GPA of 3.0, and be involved in extracurricular activities with an Arts and/or Service focus.
+Applications must be received by April 30, 2018 for consideration.
+The scholarship will be awarded in June 2018.

 Archdiocese of Philadelphia and Other Foundation Scholarships